Kanika637/amazon-clone/README.md

 ![issues3](https://user-images.githubusercontent.com/63567230/186288798-28a7e5b1-2f3e-4fa1-9ebb-27fe2220290f.JPG)

 - **Step 4:** Time to add your amazing issue.
-You add the title and a brief description of the issue.
+You have to add the title and a brief description of the issue.
 For further explanation, images can be added as well.
 See below 👇

 ![issues4](https://user-images.githubusercontent.com/63567230/186288817-9c257618-005b-4ced-993b-318f51121137.JPG)